-First reported in 1984, Japanese spotted fever (JSF), or oriental spotted fever, is a tick-borne rickettsial illness caused by Rickettsia japonica, which is limited geographically to Japan (central and southwestern coastal regions).
+First reported in 1984, Japanese spotted fever (JSF) is a tick-borne illness caused by Rickettsia japonica, which is largely limited geographically to Japan's pacific (central and southwestern) coastal regions.
+Cases have also been reported from the Japanese Sea coastal area along with South Korea and China, and the pathogen has been reported in Taiwan, Thailand, and Laos.
+The tick vector is Haemaphysalis longicornis.
+Bites from this species of tick have also been associated with the development of allergy to mammalian meat (see alpha-gal syndrome).
 Its animal reservoir(s) are still unknown.
-About 40 cases are reported in Japan each year, and this rickettsia can be of significant pathogenic potential, on par with Rickettsia rickettsii – the agent of Rocky Mountain spotted fever– in elderly and immunocompromised patients.
+About 40 cases are reported in Japan each year, and this rickettsia can be of significant pathogenic potential, on par with Rickettsia rickettsii – the agent of Rocky Mountain spotted fever in older and immunocompromised individuals.

-Patients present with fever (100%), a diffuse rash (100%), an eschar (71%–94%), myalgias, headache (80%), meningoencephalitis, and, in severe cases, multiorgan failure.
-29% of patients recall a tick bite.
-Patients frequently have thrombocytopenia (28%), elevated creatine kinase (64%), and elevated fibrin degradation products (57%).
-Mortality rate overall is ~2%, but those who present late in illness (6 or more days) have an increased rate for complications including multiorgan failure, disseminated intravascular coagulopathy, and death.
-Lab findings associated with increased severity include elevated WBC, elevated creatine kinase, low platelets, elevated fibrin degradation products, and elevated C-reactive protein.
+Patients typically present with the triad of fever (100%), a diffuse rash (100%), and an eschar (71%–94%).
+Other symptoms include myalgias, headache (80%), meningoencephalitis, and, in severe cases, multiorgan failure.
+Only around a third of patients recall a tick bite.
+Mortality rate overall is about 2%, but those who present late in illness (6 or more days) have an increased rate for complications including multiorgan failure, disseminated intravascular coagulopathy, and death.
+Laboratory findings associated with increased severity include elevated WBC, elevated creatine kinase, low platelets, elevated fibrin degradation products (FDP), and elevated C-reactive protein (CRP).

-Risk factors for exposure that have been cited are residence in Japan, contact with vegetation (especially bamboo shoots), and older age (60-70 years on average).
+Risk factors for exposure are living in or visiting an endemic area, contact with vegetation including both crops and forested areas (early cases were associated with bamboo shoots), and older age (60-70 years on average).

-Patients who are elderly and/or have diabetes mellitus may be at increased risk for severe infections.
+Patients who are older and/or have diabetes mellitus may be at increased risk for severe infections.

 Codes